vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

     ```

-Each environment configured in NSX ALBis referred to as a cloud.
+Each environment configured in NSX ALB is referred to as a cloud.
 Each cloud in NSX ALB maintains networking and NSX ALB Service Engine settings.
 The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4 or L7) virtual services created under that cloud.

 The virtual services can span across multiple service engines if the associated Service Engine Group is configured in the Active/Active HA mode.
 A service engine can belong to only one Service Engine group at a time.